“The expert in anything was once a beginner.” – President Rutherford B. Hayes

 So how do you do that?
 How do you cultivate the beginner’s mind to learn something new?

-Here are 3 ways to start to cultivate the beginner’s mind in your life:
+Here are three ways to cultivate the beginner’s mind in your life:

 1. Be curious.
 Focus on the question, not the answer.